-How to use the power full Core line in your yoga practice.
+How to use the power full Core Line into your yoga practice?

 Many times I come across yoga students who want to gain more core strength and then they refer to their abdominal muscles.
 Its true that you can gain some core strength in that area but what if I say that that is not just your core and that you need to work in other area's in the body that will cultivate a lot of core strength for your body would that be new to you?

 Way more important and interesting core muscles are your inner thigh muscles, your pelvic floor muscles and the psoas muscles.
 Your power in yoga practice comes from your foundation so grounding down is essential.
 So lets look at this: